SpecDD

 SpecDD helps with:

+These are internal observations, not guarantees.
 While experimenting with SpecDD, software quality has generally remained high and at times improved as specs were adopted, largely because important rules, boundaries, and expectations became explicit.

 SpecDD also tends to encourage better software design by its mere presence.
 To write useful specs, developers must name responsibilities, define boundaries, state non-goals, and decide where behavior belongs.